-We carefully monitor course progress to ensure students do not fall behind course requirements, because we want our Students to succeed.
+We carefully monitor course progress to ensure students do not fall behind the course requirements.

 Where a student has been identified as not attending consecutive classes and has not satisfactorily completed assessments, they will be contacted for support needs or any barriers to learning and meetings will be conducted where necessary.
-Intervention strategies are then put in place to assist Students to achieve the study goals they initially set out to attain.
+Intervention strategies are then put in place to assist students to achieve the study goals they initially set out to attain.
 If you are having any difficulties, we ask that you contact student services at the earliest opportunity so that we can support you in the best way possible.

-If you would like information on any of the following areas or issues, ask at reception and our staff or your trainer will assist where they can or refer you to an appropriate staff member for:
+If you would like information on any of the following areas or issues, ask at the reception and our staff or yourtrainer will assist where they can or refer you to an appropriate staff member for: